Skip to main content

 Defining Inflammatory Biomarkers

-Inflammatory biomarkers are specific molecules or substances that are released in response to inflammation.
+Inflammatory biomarkers1 are specific molecules or substances that are released in response to inflammation.
 These biomarkers can be found in various body fluids, such as blood, urine, or cerebrospinal fluid.
 Common examples of inflammatory biomarkers include C-reactive protein (CRP), erythrocyte sedimentation rate (ESR), and pro-inflammatory cytokines like interleukin-6 (IL-6) and tumor necrosis factor-alpha (TNF-alpha).

 The Biological Role of Inflammatory Biomarkers